Rick Nolan: Health care

 In June 2014, Nolan and Republican David McKinley introduced the Health Care Fairness and Flexibility Act, which would delay an Affordable Care Act fee on every person covered by large self-insured employers and insurance companies.
 According to the Duluth News Tribune, "The effort marks a rare bit of bipartisan cooperation in Washington when it comes to legislation, especially regarding the president's signature law."

 Nolan supported the Affordable Care Act and said he would not vote to repeal it.
 Nolan said, "It ensures that another 30 million people in this country would have health insurance; it provides that nobody can be denied as a result of preconditions; it provides that parents can keep their children insured up to the age of 26."

-Nolan is a strong supporter of single-payer health care and believes it should be the ultimate goal of the Affordable Care Act.
+Nolan was a strong supporter of single-payer health care and believed it should be the ultimate goal of the Affordable Care Act.

 Foreign policy

 Nolan was one of four members of Congress to vote against the 2014 Veterans Affairs appropriations bill.
-The bill allocates $73.3 billion to veterans programs and military construction projects, "$1.4 billion more than what Congress budgeted last year."
+The bill allocated $73.3 billion to veterans programs and military construction projects, "$1.4 billion more than what Congress budgeted last year."
 In a statement, Nolan said, "I voted against the bill in protest, because it under-funds veterans health and benefit programs, while shoveling billions of new dollars into unnecessary new military construction in places all around the world where American presence and American resources do not belong."

 In 2014, Nolan urged President Obama to resist further military intervention in both Syria and Iraq.

 Nolan visited Cuba along with President Barack Obama in March 2016.
 It was a return trip for Nolan, who had first been to Cuba in 1977.